ShuhaoZQGG/Sprint.AI/README.md

 8. **Sprint Planning**: Plan and track sprints in the Sprints view
 9. **Team Analytics**: View developer profiles and team metrics in the Team Profile view

-**Note**: Database integration is complete!
-All data will be persisted in Supabase with real-time updates.
+**Note**: Repository data is now fully persisted in Supabase with real-time updates!
+Task and sprint data will be migrated to the database in the next implementation phase.

 ## 🎯 Success Metrics